 The last two commands will enable the portal for this interface.
 All clients should now be redirected to the UAM captive portal server.
 Currently, the page will show an error, as we did not configured the UAM captive portal server to accept requests from this device and from the IP range.

 Before we can configure the stuff at the UAM captive portal, we need to configure the UAM captive portal server on the VSR.
-This is the part of portal configuration, where the portal protocol is configured.
-In comware 5 this was just one step, in comware 7 it is a two-step approach.
+This is the part of the portal configuration, where the portal protocol is configured.
+In Comware 5 this was just one step, in Comware 7 it is a two-step approach.

 You also need to configure a radius scheme, which will be used for the authentication for the users: